Financial reporting doesn’t have to be dull.

 Custom elements such as maps add to your report, giving stakeholders insight into the details of your operation.
 Infographics are becoming increasingly popular in reporting, as they make it easy to take in complex information at a glance.

-If budget is a concern, we can make suggestions on a report design that will be less expensive to produce.
-For instance, pages with elements that extend to the edge of the printed page will cost more to print Printing in grayscale rather than full colour is another cost-cutting measure.
+If budget is a concern, we can make suggestions on designs that will be less expensive to produce.
+For instance, pages with elements that extend to the edge of the printed page will cost more to print.

-After we agree on design, the next step is to apply it to your text and numbers and supply you with PDF proofs of your report.
-The speed of this stage will depend on the materials you supplied to us in Step 1.
+After the design elements have been established, the next step is to typeset your text and numbers and supply you with PDF proofs of your report.
+The speed of this stage will depend on the materials you provided in Step 1.
 Most clients go through several rounds of proofing and adjustment, as we finalize design details, adjust your copy to reflect the exact tone you want to convey, and review the numbers for accuracy.